 Last, let's make the low carb chocolate frosting.

 Step 8: Heat the cream and butter (or use coconut oil) on a low heat.
 Turn off the heat and add the chopped dark chocolate or sugar free dark chocolate chips and allow to stand until they are melted.
 Stir briskly with a balloon whisk until glossy and smooth.

 Step 9: Spread the ganache over the top of the keto chocolate cheesecake and top with grated chocolate.
 Serve straight away or cool in the fridge if you prefer a set ganache.

 The right temperature is key!
-Use ROOM TEMPERATURE mascarpone and cream cheese and let the melted chocolate COOL a little from hot to warm before you add it to the mix.
+Use ROOM TEMPERATURE mascarpone and cream cheese.
+Let the melted chocolate COOL a little from hot to warm before you add it to the mix.
 If the temperature difference is too great the chocolate can seize and become lumpy.

-Don't over-beat: If you use an electric whisk, put it on a low setting and don’t over-beat the chocolate mix or it will go stiff.
-Should your mix become too firm when you beat it together, simply add a little more heavy cream to loosen.
+Don't over-beat: Put the electric mixer on a low setting and don’t over-beat the chocolate mix or it will go stiff.
+Should your mix become too firm when you beat it together, simply add a little more heavy cream to loosen it.

 To change up the flavor, consider adding the following to the filling mixture:

 Make sure you're using powdered sweetener, especially when using erythritol.
 This ensures the filling is nice and smooth.